dwnmf/proxtract/README.md

 Proxtract is an interactive CLI for extracting readable project files into a single bundle that is easy to share with large language models.

 ## Features
-- Rich-powered REPL with colorized output, tables, and progress indicators
+- Rich-powered TUI with colorized output, tables, and progress indicators
 - Session state for configurable extraction settings
 - Command suite for quick extraction, configuration, and help